marambasyone27/Weather-Application/README.md

-# Weather App 🌤️
+# 🌤️ Weather App

-A Flutter application that displays real-time weather information for different cities.
-It shows temperature, weather conditions, and has a simple, modern UI.
+A beautiful Flutter application that displays real-time weather information for cities around the world.
+With a clean design and smooth experience, users can view current temperatures, weather conditions, and more.

+---

 ## 📱 Screenshots